 Located in a beautiful Victorian building, Bistro Gitan is one of the best French restaurants in Melbourne.
-The contemporary menu is accented by Mediterranean influences and includes delicious plates including freshly sucked oysters, Tasmanian bush pepper berries with chicken liver parfait, spanner crab, spatchcock with mustard crust, gratin dauphinoise and oven baked sea rockling with mushrooms.
+Mediterranean influences accent the contemporary menu and include delicious plates including freshly shucked oysters, spanner crab, spatchcock with mustard crust, gratin dauphinoise and oven baked sea rockling with mushrooms.

 Address: 52 Toorak Rd West, South Yarra VIC 3141

 Hours: Mon-Fri 12 pm-11 pm, Sat 6 pm-11 pm